Yemen: Has the suffering all been for nothing? | DW | 24.02.2020

 Violence spiked once again last month.

-At the February 2020 Munich Security Conference, Yemeni Foreign Minister Mohammed Al-Hadrami told DW's Conflict Zone that peace would come and power could be shared with the Houthis, but not with guns "pointing in our face."
+At the Munich Security Conference in February, Yemeni Foreign Minister Mohammed Al-Hadrami told DW's Conflict Zone that peace would come and power could be shared with the Houthis, but not with guns "pointing in our face."

 "We're not just going to have any peace with the Houthis," Al-Hadrami said.